-We generate revenue primarily from sales of our products and services, and from license and grant agreements.
+We generate revenue primarily from sales of our products and services, and from development agreements, license and royalty agreements, and grants.
 Our product revenue consists of sales of instruments and consumables.
 Consumable revenues are largely driven by the size of our installed base of instruments and the annual level of pull-through per instrument.
 Service revenue is linked to our sales of instruments as our service revenue consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation and training.
-We also receive grants from various entities to perform research and development activities over contractually defined periods.
-Our license revenue is generated primarily in the United States and relates to licensing our technology to third parties.

-We sell our products to leading academic, government, pharmaceutical, biotechnology and plant and animal research laboratories worldwide.
+We sell our products to leading academic, government, pharmaceutical, biotechnology, clinical, plant and animal research laboratories worldwide.

-License revenue from a settlement agreement represented 11% of our total revenue and no other individual customer was more than 10% of our total revenue for three months ended March 31, 2020 and 2019, respectively.
-Excluding license revenue, revenue from our five largest customers was 15% and 22% of total revenue for the three months ended March 31, 2020 and 2019, respectively.
+Excluding the impact of the development revenue recognized during the second quarter, no individual customer represented more than 10% of our total revenue for the three and six months ended June 30, 2020 and 2019, respectively.
+Including the development revenue, revenues from our five largest customers were 32% and 30% of total revenue for the three months ended June 30, 2020 and 2019, respectively.
+Revenues from our five largest customers were 23% and 20% of total revenue for the six months ended June 30, 2020 and 2019, respectively.

-The following table presents our revenue by source for the three months ended March 31, 2020 and 2019, and as a percentage of total revenue for the respective period (in thousands):
+The following table presents our revenue by source for the three and six months ended June 30, 2020 and 2019, and as a percentage of total revenue for the respective period (in thousands):